microsoft/MLOpsPython/docs/getting_started.md

 ### 7. Train the Model

 The next step is to invoke the training pipeline created in the previous step.
 It can be done with a **Release Pipeline**.
-Click on the Pipelines/Releases menu, and then **New pipeline**:
+Click on the Pipelines/Releases menu, and then **New pipeline**, and then click on "Empty Job" on the "Select a template" window that pops to the right:

 ![invoke training pipeline](./images/invoke-training-pipeline.png)